PurpleTurtleCreative/website/wp-content/plugins/patchstack/readme.txt

 = Will Patchstack slow down my website? =
 The free version of Patchstack does not run anything aside from scheduled tasks on your website, so there will be no noticeable difference.
 The paid version does run several tasks on each page load but based on tests from us and from our customers we have seen that Patchstack does not affect your website's performance in any significant or noticeable way.

-= What if my site has already been hacked? =
-Since Patchstack does not scan your files, it won't help you in finding malware on your website.
-If you have any indication that your website is hacked, please contact our support so we can take a look and see how or what caused any of the problems you are facing.
-Our support is available only on live chat on our [website](https://patchstack.com)

 = Does Patchstack work on a multisite environment? = Once you install the plugin on a multisite installation, you will see a page where you can activate Patchstack on the sites that are available on the multisite installation.